circinusX1/exi-ccw/README.md

 for enhancing the sound of your guitar due low inductance.
 Each coil has between 500 and 800 turns.
 The frequency response is better than classic guitar pickups.
 I did tests on EMG active pickup and Harley Benton Passive, see Bode diagrams below.
-To find more search on youtube '6 coils guitar pickup'
+To find more search on youtube '6 coils guitar pickup' It has higher response towards lower frequencies than a regular pickup.